 When the time came to pack our bags, my friend Helen brought the picnic – BTW, this is no ordinary a picnic, it’s the most gorgeous vintage picnic hamper you have ever seen, complete with bone china cups and saucers, a real teapot, old fashioned tea cosy, leaf tea, and a gas burner to boil the billy.
-My other friend Wendy, brought the French champagne and a new fancy car we got to drive around the countryside in and I brought the Angel Cards and incense.
+My other friend Wendy, brought the French champagne and a her new fancy car.
+We got to drive around the countryside in style.
+I also brought the Angel Cards and incense.
 (PS. this say’s so much about our personalities).
-Also, in the past, I have been so excited to get away, that I forgot to pack undies and we’ve had to make a mercy dash to the nearest store to buy me a few pairs).
+I remember one time on a past trip, I was so excited to get away, that I forgot to pack my undies and we’ve had to make a mercy dash to the nearest store to buy me a few pairs).

-During this weekend, amongst all the flowers and springtime blossoms, it was also an opportunity to collect and fill up on some beautiful visual references for my new series of watercolours on paper that I’m the process of making called (launching online on November 1st).
+During this weekend, amongst all the flowers and springtime blossoms, it was also an opportunity to collect and fill up on some beautiful visual references.

-Next year, we celebrate twenty years of friendship and of course are planning the ultimate creative refill, because, after twenty years, we truly have perfected the art of refilling the creative well, even if it is during a pandemic.
+Next year, we celebrate twenty years of friendship and of course are planning the ultimate creative refill, because, after twenty years, we truly have perfected the art of refilling the creative well.

 Healthy farm-fresh breakfast